starlingx/test/doc/source/manual_tests/security/security_passw_rule_setup.rst

 -------------------------------

 :Test ID: SECURITY_password_rule_setup_05
-:Test Title: relogin after timed out horizon session.
+:Test Title: Relogin after timed out horizon (port 8080) session.
 :Tags: psswd

 ~~~~~~~~~~~~~~~~~~
 Testcase Objective
 ~~~~~~~~~~~~~~~~~~

-Verify that you can relogin to a timed out Horizon session with only one attempt.
+Verify that you can relogin to a timed out Horizon session (port 8080) with only one attempt.

 ~~~~~~~~~~~~~~~~~~~
 Test Pre-Conditions